Green Tea Acidic? Is Tea Bad for Acid Reflux?

 Are Bottled Green Teas More Acidic?

-Yes—bottled green teas are often more acidic than brewed green tea.
-Many bottled green teas contain ascorbic acid, sugar, or flavorings that lower the pH level and increase the acidity in green tea.
-These bottled versions may taste refreshing but can be bad for acid reflux because of the additives.
+Yes, bottled green teas are often more acidic than brewed green tea.
+Many bottled green teas contain ascorbic acid, which lowers the pH and makes them even more acidic.

 Does Green Tea Hurt Your Teeth or Stomach?